gjcooper/lspy/lspy/background/01_01-intro.md

 **Why does psychology have so much statistics?**

   To be perfectly honest, there's a few different reasons, some of which are better than others.
 The most important reason is that psychology is a statistical science.
 What I mean by that is that the "things" that we study are *people*.
 Real, complicated, gloriously messy, infuriatingly perverse people.
 The "things" of physics include object like electrons, and while there are all sorts of complexities that arise in physics, electrons don't have minds of their own.
 They don't have opinions, they don't differ from each other in weird and arbitrary ways, they don't get bored in the middle of an experiment, and they don't get angry at the experimenter and then deliberately try to sabotage the data set (not that I've ever done that...).
-At a fundamental level psychology is harder than physics.^[Which might explain why physics is just a teensy bit further advanced as a science than we are.]
+At a fundamental level psychology is harder than physics.[^physics]

   Basically, we teach statistics to you as psychologists because you need to be better at stats than physicists.
 There's actually a saying used sometimes in physics, to the effect that "if your experiment needs statistics, you should have done a better experiment".
 They have the luxury of being able to say that because their objects of study are pathetically simple in comparison to the vast mess that confronts social scientists.
 It's not just psychology, really: most social sciences are desperately reliant on statistics.
 Not because we're bad experimenters, but because we've picked a harder problem to solve.
 We teach you stats because you really, really need it.